CSRG-Group/dcs-notes.github.io/cs130/index.md

-Detailed handwritten notes for CS130 by Edmund are linked below:
+Detailed handwritten notes for CS130 by **Edmund Goodman** which cover the entire module are linked below by section:

 1. [x] [Propositions and predicates](./handwritten/propositionsAndPredicates.pdf)
 2. [x] [Sets](./handwritten/sets.pdf)